oicr-gsi/star/README.md

         twopassMode      type of two-pass alignment [Basic]
         readFilesCommand Command for assisting with reading the input files [zcat] outSAMmultNmax   Defines how multimapped reads are handled outSAMmapqUnique STAR uses 255 mapq for uniquely mapped reads.
                          This is not good for downstream analysis (GATK disregards reads with mapq 255) [60] outSAMtype       May be Unsorted, SortedByCoordinate or both (two files per alignment will be produced)

 ###Output files
 File basename is constructed using Meta-data information obtained via Decider and includes File SeqWare ID, Donor, sequencer run, library, barcode and lane information.

-**FILE_BASENAME.Aligned.sortedByCoord.out.report.bam**
-**FILE_BASENAME.Aligned.sortedByCoord.out.report.bai**
+ *FILE_BASENAME.Aligned.sortedByCoord.out.report.bam*
+ *FILE_BASENAME.Aligned.sortedByCoord.out.report.bai*

 Alignment file and it's index with Read Group information added, sorted by coordinate

 ###Support

-For support, please file an issue on the [Github project](https://github.com/oicr-gsi) or send an email to gsi@oicr.on.ca .
+For support, please file an issue on the [Github project](https://github.com/oicr-gsi) or send an email to gsi@oicr.on.ca.